brettcannon/python-azure-web-app-cookiecutter/README.md

   deployment
 - `requirements_filename`: the name of the `pip` requirements file, e.g. `requirements.txt`
+- `static_assets_directory`: the name of the directory to place your static assets so IIS can serve the files directly
 - `log_file_path`: where to store logs relating to the execution of the Python interpreter
 - `main_module`: The name of the Python module that contains the